Nemorous/word-reaper/README.md

 ## 💡 What is Word Reaper?

-**WordReaper** is a powerful, modular tool for generating, mutating, and combining wordlists — ideal for use in password cracking and CTFs.
+**WordReaper** is a powerful, modular tool for generating, mutating, and combining wordlists — ideal for use in redteaming and CTFs.

 It supports:

-- 🕸️ HTML scraping (with tag/class filtering)
+- 🕸️ HTML scraping (with tag/class/id filtering)
 - 🐙 GitHub/Gist wordlist pulling (`raw.githubusercontent.com` and `gist.githubusercontent.com`)
 - 📁 Local file loading and mentalist-style mutations
-- 🔄 Leetspeak, case toggling, mask-based mutations
+- 🔄 Hashcat-style mask-based permutations
 - ⚔️ Merging and combining wordlists like a pro

 ---

 ## ⚙️ Usage

-### 📥 HTML Scraping
+### 📥 HTML Scraping with Tag/Class/ID Filtering
 ```bash
 python3 word_reaper.py --method html --url https://example.com --tag a --class content
 ```